fer1035/fer1035/README.md

 - 👋 @fer1035
-- 👀 Interested in understanding how things work, so a lot of breaking things up.
+- 👀 Interested in understanding how things work, so a lot of breaking things apart.
-- 🌱 Currently learning API security.
+- 🌱 Currently playing a lot with Terraform and serverless.
 - 💞️ Looking for intelligent conversations.
 - 📫 Reach me through [email](mailto:ferdaus@warpedlenses.com).